Updated for 2025!

 Business travel is a challenge due to jam-packed schedules and too quick turn-arounds which don’t allow for adequate adjustment or recovery.
 However vacation travel can be just as challenging to stay healthy with stress, routine changes, and heavy eating and drinking at hours your system isn’t accustomed to.
 All of these things are stressful during the best of times.
 But when your system is run-down, tired, and stressed, the immune system has to work harder.
 It is at this time that we are more susceptible to colds, flus and, unfortunately, virus.

 Generally, these suggestions fall into three inter-related categories – reduce stress, exercise, and maintain good eating and sleeping habits.
 I have organized them into specific tips at the times you should do them – before you leave, during the flight, and once you land.
-Here are the things everyone should do to stay healthy when traveling.
+Here are the things everyone can do to stay healthy when traveling.

 Before you Leave